 - Peterson KL, DeCampli WM, Pike NA, Robbins RC, Reitz BA.
 A report of two hundred twenty cases of regional anesthesia in pediatric cardiac surgery.
 Anesth Analg 2000;90:1014-9.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Prevention, Implantable Devices, SCD/Ventricular Arrhythmias, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Prevention, Novel Agents, Hypertension
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Prevention, Implantable Devices, SCD/Ventricular Arrhythmias, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Prevention, Novel Agents, Hypertension

 Keywords: Child, Hypnotics and Sedatives, Dexmedetomidine, Propofol, Analgesics, Opioid, Acetaminophen, Anti-Anxiety Agents, Antipyretics, Clonidine, Sympatholytics, Pain Management, Benzodiazepines, Airway Extubation, Anti-Inflammatory Agents, Non-Steroidal, Cardiopulmonary Bypass, Bradycardia, Respiration, Artificial, Heart Rate, Hypotension, Acute Kidney Injury, Analgesia, Substance Withdrawal Syndrome, Anesthesia, General, Perioperative Period, Anesthesia, Conduction, Hypertension, Tachycardia, Ventricular, Receptors, Adrenergic, Respiratory Insufficiency, Catecholamines, Electrocardiography, Pediatrics